 Advertising and Promotions

-The common scenarios of new online business start-up is not getting sales and visitors.
+The common scenario of a new online business start-up is not getting sales and visitors.
 Well, you can’t expect people to come into your website automatically by just doing all the above, as even you are operating offline, you need to TELL people about it, right?

 Hence, it’s the same theory as ANY online business.
 You need to advertise and promote to let people know about your business and the products or service that you are offering.

-To advertise and promote your products and services online, there’s several methods.
-You can use the most popular methods like Facebook advertising, Google AdWords advertising, Email Marketing, SEO, Editorial post, Ads buying and so on, whichever that works best for your business nature.
+To advertise and promote your products and services online, there are several methods.
+You can use the most popular methods like Facebook advertising, Google AdWords advertising, Email Marketing, SEO, Editorial post, Ads buying, and so on, whichever works best for your business nature.
 Offline advertisements like TV advertising may work too but it’s more expensive.